Iberian Union: Decline of the Union and revolt of Portugal

-When Philip II of Portugal (and III of Spain) died, he was succeeded by Philip III (and IV of Spain) who had a different approach on Portuguese issues.
+When Philip II of Portugal (and III of Spain) died, he was succeeded by Philip III (and IV of Spain), who had a different approach on Portuguese issues.
 Taxes raised affected mainly the Portuguese merchants (Carmo Reis 1587).
 The Portuguese nobility began to lose its importance at the Spanish Cortes, and government posts in Portugal were occupied by Spaniards.
 Ultimately, Philip III tried to make Portugal a royal province, and Portuguese nobles lost all of their power.

 Several other problems also damaged Portuguese support of their union with Spain.
-One of these was certainly the pressure from the center, especially from the Count-Duke of Olivares, towards uniformity and sharing the financial and military burden of Castile's wars in Europe.
-However, the Portuguese were hardly inclined to help with that, as Spain had failed to prevent the Dutch occupation of several of Portugal's colonial holdings, despite the fact that both the Portuguese and the Spanish were nominally under the same crown.
+One of these was certainly the pressure from the center, especially from Gaspar de Guzmán, Count-Duke of Olivares, towards uniformity and sharing the financial and military burden of Castile's wars in Europe.
+However, the Portuguese were hardly inclined to help with that, as Spain had failed to prevent the Dutch West India Company's occupation of several of Portugal's colonial holdings, despite the fact that both the Portuguese and the Spanish were nominally under the same crown.

-This situation culminated in a revolution by the nobility and high bourgeoisie on 1 December 1640, 60 years after the crowning of Philip I. This revolution, while foreseeable, was most immediately sparked by a popular Catalan Revolt against the Crown.
-The plot was planned by Antão Vaz de Almada, Miguel de Almeida and João Pinto Ribeiro.
+This situation culminated in a revolution by the nobility and high bourgeoisie on 1 December 1640, 60 years after the crowning of Philip I. This revolution, while foreseeable, was most immediately sparked by a popular and institutional revolt in the Principality of Catalonia against the Crown.
+The plot was planned by Antão de Almada, 7th Count of Avranches, Miguel de Almeida and João Pinto Ribeiro.
 They, together with several associates, known as the Forty Conspirators, took advantage of the fact that the Castilian troops were occupied in the other side of the Iberian Peninsula.
-The rebels killed Secretary of State Miguel de Vasconcelos and imprisoned the king's cousin, the Duchess of Mantua, who had governed Portugal in his name.
+The rebels killed Secretary of State Miguel de Vasconcelos and imprisoned the king's cousin, Margaret of Savoy, Vicereine of Portugal, who had governed Portugal in his name.
 The moment was well chosen, as Philip's troops were at the time fighting the Thirty Years' War in addition to the previously mentioned revolution in Catalonia.

-The support of the people became apparent almost immediately and soon John, 8th Duke of Braganza, was acclaimed King of Portugal throughout the country as John IV.
+The support of the people became apparent almost immediately and soon John, 8th Duke of Braganza, was acclaimed king of Portugal throughout the country as John IV.
 By 2 December 1640, John had already sent a letter to the Municipal Chamber of Évora as sovereign of the country.